 It grows in New England, New York, Pennsylvania, and the Great Lake States.
 Red pine is moderately heavy, strong, stiff, and high in shock resistance but moderately soft.

 The wood is generally straight-grained, resinous, and not as uniform in texture as eastern white pine ( strobus).

 Red pine is not difficult to dry and is dimensionally stable when dried since the wood has moderately high shrinkage.

-The wood has straight grain and fairly uniform in texture.
-It is easy to work with tools since it has very low shrinkage and stable dimension.
+The wood has a straight grain and is fairly uniform in texture.
+It is easy to work with tools since it has very low shrinkage and stable dimensions.